mric3412/AntTracker/README.md

 To avoid common compilation problems, the required Mavlink library is in the zip file provided in this repository : unzip in your arduino/sketch directory (e.g. AntTrackerMavlinkv0.4_QMC/).
 QMC5883LCompass library (https://github.com/mprograms/QMC5883LCompass) has to be installed in your arduino libraries directory.
 Wire library for STM32F1 with SotWire.h must be installed too on your arduino IDE (I2C/needed for compass)

+Modify/adapt preprocessor declarations and constants for your use case.
+By default, the provided code works with :
+- Serial Mavlink telemetry IN on Serial1
+- Serial debug on Serial2 : pins A9 and A10 connected to a FTDI adaptater connected to PC via USB (USB port not functionnal on some STM32F1 blue pills)
+- Tracker compass QMC5883 : cheap version with E and W directions inverted
+- pi radians servos witn PWM min = 600 and max = 2400 microsecondes